Fiscal Years 2018 and 2019 (May 1, 2017–April 30, 2019)

 As in the past, the new budget that the committee will propose will be guided by the university’s strategic plan.
-Soon the community will engage in a university-wide process to define our objectives under the plan for the next two years.
+At the September 2016 meeting of the board, the president provided a report to the trustees on progress to to date on the objectives set for years seven and eight under the plan.
+Shortly thereafter, the community will engage in a university-wide process to define our objectives under the plan for the next two years.
 Careful coordination is needed to ensure that the committee has the guidance it needs to establish both formulation criteria and detailed budgets that are fully informed by the strategic plan.
-The president's September 23, 2014 meeting with the committee included discussion about how this can be best accomplished.
+The president's September 23, 2016 meeting with the committee included discussion about how this can be best accomplished.
 The president will also remind the broader community that it is imperative they participate actively in this next phase of planning to assist in the development of a responsive and responsible budget for the university.

 As is AU’s practice, wide consultation and the free flow of pertinent information will characterize the work of the committee.
 The committee will collect information on priorities and requirements from all campus constituencies using various forms of outreach, including town hall meetings.
 The university’s performance is examined, measured, and documented in a variety of ways.
 The results of these analyses will be available for the committee’s review.
 Comparative information from peer and competitor institutions will also be part of the deliberations.

-John Douglass, Chair, Committee on Academic Budget and Benefits, Faculty Senate, and Associate Professor, SOC
+John Douglass, Member, Committee on Academic Budget and Benefits, Faculty Senate; Associate Professor, SOC

 Khalid Khalid, Associate Dean, Finance & Administration, Washington College of Law

 Candice Nelson, Professor of Government, School of Public Affairs